ewaldmire/ascender/docs/docsite/rst/administration/secret_handling.rst

 Internal Services
 ~~~~~~~~~~~~~~~~~

-climber connects to the following services as part of internal
+ascender connects to the following services as part of internal
 operation:

 -  PostgreSQL database